 Can spirits or entities hurt me or my family?

-On the other hand if an entity is demonic in nature there is a very real danger involved there.
-Scratches, and bites are common, but the real damage here is psychological.
-Those entities focus on destruction of the family unit and destruction of the individual.
-This is achieved several different ways, but primarily through putting the families and individuals through extreme stresses.
+On the other hand, if an entity is demonic in nature there is a very real danger involved there.
+Scratches and bites are common, but the real damage here is psychological.
+Those entities focus on the destruction of the family unit and the destruction of the individual.
+This is achieved in several different ways, but primarily through putting the families and individuals through extreme stresses.
 More information on these types of entities can be found on the WISPS Demonology page.

-For investigators this can be a frustrating question, primarily because many people have made up their minds as to the answer from a place of complete ignorance.
-The answer is unequivocally no!
-There is a large religious community that accept that ghosts exist, but label them all as demonic entities and dismiss any other view.
+For investigators, this can be a frustrating question, primarily because many people have made up their minds as to the answer from a place of complete ignorance.
+The answer is an unequivocal no!
+There is a large religious community that accepts that ghosts exist but label them all as demonic entities and dismiss any other view.
 Friends and family members of WISPS investigators have been very vocal on this very topic.
 The reality is these kinds of snap judgments are made out of complete ignorance, and misconceptions.
 As in life as in death.
 We have encountered numerous spirits who are not only not demonic, but generally good, and helpful.
-One investigation in particular was a residential investigation where the ghost had in essence been considered by the family to be a member of the family.
+One investigation, in particular, was a residential investigation where the ghost had in essence been considered by the family to be a member of the family.
 This family was very devoutly religious.